hoc-courses/shared-resources/git-cloning-existing-repo.md

-# Git Cloning

-## Cloning From an Existing GitHub Repo
+# Cloning From an Existing GitHub Repo

 Whenever you want to work in a repository that already exists on GitHub, the first step is to clone the repository.